Abbaskhurram255/Chatterbox/README.md

     *
     *   Tic Tac Toe
     *   The Construstor, a game of logic (beta)
-    *   Trivia game: a game of questionnaires to f up your mind!
+    *   Trivia game: a game of questionnaires to test your intelligence, and f up your mind!
     *   Truth or Dare